 Luxury: Sheraton Grande Tokyo Bay Hotel

-Mid-Range: Henn na Hotel Maihama Tokyo Bay (the hotel where dinosaurs check you in lol!)
+Mid-Range: Henn na Hotel Maihama Tokyo Bay (the hotel where dinosaurs check you in!)

 Budget: ibis Styles Tokyo Bay